gcruzgar/UKsurvey/README.md

 There is still a diference between rooms in survey and census even after mapping.
 Perhaps the remap is not possible as it requires information we do not have, however, the distributions are quite close.
 It is just important to keep the different definitions in mind when looking at any outputs produced by the data.

 Constraints: make it impossible to occupy non-sensical states such as 3 people living in a 1 person household.
 This is different from improbable states.
-There is a high number of unoccupied states in the seed.
-Need to give these states a small occupation to differentiate from impossible states.
+There is a high number of unoccupied states in the seed; it is necessary to give these states a small occupation to differentiate them from impossible states.

 There is the option to add more variables to the seed or to have other input tables.
 Dwelling type would be interesting but variable is stored in a different file (hhsamp instead of hhresp) so will make code slower.

 If using survey data with household_microsynth, make sure the column order is same as that in the code.
 Column names changed for hhsize and counts to avoid problems when calling due to pre existing functions 'size' and 'count'.

-Assigning couples in survey to either married or cohabiting in census randomly (50/50).
+The code assigns couples in survey to either married or cohabiting in census randomly (50/50).
 In the England and Wales census, 77% of couples are married whilst only 23% are cohabiting.
 Using this doesn't make much difference compared to a 50/50 split - 1% loss of states.
+Another option would be to have an individual category for couples.
 Additionally, changing the order of crosstabulation seems to make no change to the number of occupied states.
 The number of states will vary slightly on every run due to the random splitting of couples.
 I have set a seed for the sake of reproducibility.
+Note random splitting might be replaced in the future.

 ### Tracking Transitions